Bobby Graham (footballer): Hamilton Academical

 After 132 games and 37 goals Graham joined Hamilton Academical in 1977 for a, then, record transfer fee of £15,000, he, again, made over 100 appearances scoring 42 times.
 He then left Hamilton and senior football when he ended his playing days at Shotts Bon Accord in the Scottish junior football scene.

 Death

-Graham died on 3 September 2025, at the age of 80.
-His former club, Liverpool, issued a statement the following day saying “the thoughts of everyone at LFC are with his family and friends at this difficult time.”
+Graham died in 2025 at the age of 80.